 - complete weekly assignments (1-2 questions related to the specific topic of the week) and

-- attend a 2-hour online session (1-hour lecture on the specific topic of the week+ 1-hour presentation and discussion of assignment responses).
+- attend a 2-hour session (1-hour lecture on the specific topic of the week+ 1-hour presentation and discussion of assignment responses).

 Hulley SB, Cummings SR, Browner WS, Grady DG, Newman TB.
 Designing Clinical Research, 4th Edition, Lippincott Williams & Wilking

 This course will be taking place on-site at the University of Basel.